An Overview of qdbp

 (* An example application of tagged objects is to represent booleans *)

 (* We can pattern match on tagged objects.
-For example, this is a function that
+For example, this is a function that negates a bool.
+Like method invocation, notice the `.` at the end *)

-negate := {that |
+negate: {that |

 that